Identifying transferable skills

 - you may already work with computers, enjoy analysing data or find satisfaction in keeping accurate records.
 These are skills widely valued in all areas of healthcare

-- if you are an IT specialist you may be interested in health informatics where you could be involved in IT technical support, health records, information management (including library services), developing and maintaining websites or statistical roles
+- if you are an IT specialist you may be interested in health informatics where you could be involved in IT technical support, health records, information management (including knowledge and library services), developing and maintaining websites or statistical roles

 Practical skills and trades

 - if you are a trained trade professional, such as an electrician, plumber, painter and decorator or a carpenter, your skills are in demand.
 You could use your skills to ensure vital equipment is kept in use and hospitals and community health centres are safe and attractive environments for staff and patients